hades200082/stationeers-scripts/README.md

 wget -O stationeers.sh https://raw.githubusercontent.com/hades200082/stationeers-scripts/main/stationeers.sh && chmod +x stationeers.sh
 ```

-## Edit the settings
+**Next, Edit the settings**

 At the top of the script are a number of settings that you can customise to suite your needs.
+Be sure to change the ones that are set to "CHANGEME"!

 ## Usage